o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/unbounded-arrays.md

 description: There are limitations into how many and what kind of Unbounded Arrays can be declared.
 weight: 100
 ---
-AZSL supports declaration of Unbounded Arrays inside ShaderResourceGroups, but there are limitations into how many and what kind of Unbounded Arrays can be declared.
-The shader compiler, AZSLc, makes sure those rules are not violated.
+AZSL supports declaration of Unbounded Arrays inside `ShaderResourceGroup`s, but there are limitations into how many and what kind of Unbounded Arrays can be declared.
+The shader compiler, **AZSLc**, makes sure those rules are not violated.

-Here is a summary of the rules and limitations per platform (DX12, Vulkan and Metal). '--use-spaces' and '--unique-idx' are command line arguments for AZSLc that are used for each platform.
+Here is a summary of the rules and limitations per platform (DX12, Vulkan and Metal). '--use-spaces' and '--unique-idx' are command line arguments for **AZSLc** that are used for each platform.
 | --use-spaces   | --unique-idx | platform | Results |
 |----------------|--------------|----------|---------|
 | OFF | OFF |                   | Only the last SRG can contain one last unbounded array for each:<br> t[], u[], b[], s[]|